-A frequent question that is asked during a rhinoplasty consultation at my Orlando practice is, what is the best age to have a nose job?
+A frequent question I get asked during a rhinoplasty consultation is: what is the best age to have a nose job?

 The best age for rhinoplasty is generally for individuals between the ages of 16 and 35.
-The youngest age for rhinoplasty in women is age 15 and for a young man it is age 16, as the nose has finished growing by that time.
+The youngest age for rhinoplasty in women is age 15 and for a young man, it is age 16, as the nose has finished growing by that time.

 Why the difference?
-Typically, females mature faster than males, and we want to ensure that the growth plates are complete in the face which occurs at those ages above.
+Typically, females mature faster than males, and we want to ensure that the growth plates are fully formed before pursuing surgery.
 It is also a good idea to avoid injury or contact sports following cosmetic rhinoplasty.
-I encourage patients to complete the required sports activities before they undertake a rhinoplasty.
 WebMD offers additional information about teens and rhinoplasty on its site.

 - I wanted to wait for my children to grow up.